FAQ

 Who will install the memorial?

-You are responsible for arranging the installation of your marker, or doing it yourself.
+You are responsible for arranging the installation of your monument.
 We do not provide installations for memorials.
-Please note that some cemetaries do all of their own installations and will require you to arrange delivery with them.
+Please note that some cemeteries' do all of their own installations and will require you to arrange delivery with them.
 Be sure to ask about your cemetery’s procedures for installing markers prior to ordering.

 Do all cemeteries allow any type of memorial?

-Some cemeteries only allow certain types of monuments, therefore it is necessary to confirm with your cemetery which markers are permitted for your plot.
-Ensure that flat markers are allowed before completing a purchase.
+Some cemeteries only allow certain types of memorials/monuments, therefore it is important to confirm with your cemetery to understand their regulations.

 What are cemetery regulations?